-LAB 10: OPTICAL MATERIALS AND DISPERSION I

-Measuring the refractive index of a material is one of the most fundamental optical measurements, and one of the most practical.
-In this lab you will use two methods for determining index.
-One of these, the Abbe refractometer, is a technique routinely used in modern chemistry labs for identifying chemical compounds.
+LAB 9: OPTICAL MATERIALS AND DISPERSION I Measuring the refractive index of a material is one of the most fundamental optical measurements, and one of the most practical.
+The refractive index of glass is a function of the wavelength of light, a property known as dispersion.

-Experiment: Dispersion

-The refractive index of a glass is a function of the wavelength of light, a property known as dispersion.
 A plot of refractive index vs. wavelength is called a dispersion curve.
-Different glasses exhibit different dispersion curves, as shown below.
-In this experiment, you will measure the dispersion curve of a dense flint optical glass.
-The technique used will be the minimum angle of deviation.
+Different glass types exhibit different dispersion curves, as shown below.
+Experiment: Dispersion In this lab, you will determine the dispersion curve of a light flint optical glass, similar to LF6.
+Experimentally, you will use a spectrometer to measure the minimum angle of deviation for light at different wavelengths passing through an equilateral prism.
+From these angles, you can calculate the refractive index at each of these wavelengths, and plot the dispersion curve.
+In the next lab, you will learn how to use the Abbe refractometer to identify unknown samples of glass.
+The Abbe refractometer is an instrument also routinely used in modern chemistry labs for identifying unknown chemical compounds.

-Figure 10.1.
-Refractive index vs. wavelength for various glasses.
+Figure 9.1.
+Refractive index vs. wavelength for various glass types.

-Figure 10.3.
+Figure 9.3.
 Rays from any object point emerge parallel to each other, but not parallel to rays from other object points.

-Figure 10.4.
+Figure 9.4.
 Refraction of collimated beams through a prism.
 The Spectrometer and its Adjustment:

 We wish to measure the angular deviation produced by a prism.
 The spectrometer is one convenient way to do this.
 The spectrometer consists of a slit, collimator, viewing telescope, arrangement for measuring the angle between collimator and scope, and a table for the prism.
-(Fig. 10.2).
+(Fig. 9.2).
 The slit and collimator produce parallel light.
-Rays from a point of an extended source at the front focal plane of a lens will emerge parallel to each other but not parallel to the rays from other object points (Fig. 10.3).
+Rays from a point of an extended source at the front focal plane of a lens will emerge parallel to each other but not parallel to the rays from other object points (Fig. 9.3).
 By narrowing the slit the beam becomes more parallel, however, the intensity decreases.
 You will learn in physical optics how to calculate the optimum width of the slit.
 Here you need only adjust the slit so that it is as narrow as possible while the intensity is adequate.
 If this seems confusing, do not worry.
 It is an easy adjustment and will be obvious when you do the experiment.
 With the slit well adjusted, an essentially parallel beam will emerge from the collimator.
-This will be deviated and dispersed by the prism (Fig. 10.4).
+This will be deviated and dispersed by the prism (Fig. 9.4).
 All rays of a given wavelength exit the prism parallel to each other.
 However, each wavelength is deviated by a slightly different angle.
 The telescope is adjusted to image parallel rays.
 Rays parallel to the telescope's axis will image on the crosshair reticle.
-The ray bundle through a properly adjusted spectrometer is shown in Fig. 10.5.
+The ray bundle through a properly adjusted spectrometer is shown in Fig. 9.5.

-Figure 10.5.
+Figure 9.5.
 Collimated rays through the spectrometer.

 (Reprinted with written permission from PASCO Scientific).
 Minimum Angle of Deviation:

 This is a very accurate and commonly used method.
-The angular deviation of a ray traversing a prism depends on the refractive index, prism apex angle A, and the angle of incidence I (Fig. 10.6).
+The angular deviation of a ray traversing a prism depends on the refractive index, prism apex angle A, and the angle of incidence I (Fig. 9.6).